bilgesucakir/Task-Management/README.md

 ## Task-Management

+Task management web application with Angular, Node.js and MongoDB
+<br>This is a summer internship case study to learn and gain experience on Angular, Node.js and web development in general.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
+<br><br>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.

 ## Development server